 Eurovision Song Contest 1992

-After having hosted the Eurovision Song Contest in Stockholm and Gothenburg before, Swedish TV decided to give the 1992 pop event to the third biggest city in Sweden, Malmö
+After having hosted the Eurovision Song Contest in Stockholm and Gothenburg before, Swedish broadcaster SVT opted to host the 1992 Eurovision Song Contest in Sweden's third largest city, Malmö.

 The runner-up in 1984, Linda Martin, won for Ireland this year with the song Why Me? composed - once again - by Johnny Logan who had already won the song contest twice before in 1980 and 1987.
-Linda Martin managed to overcome the United Kingdom pre-contest favourite by Michael Ball who sang One Step Out Of Time as well as another song performed in English, Little Child by Maltese Mary Spiteri which ended up second and third respectively.
+Johnny Logan entered the record books as having won the Eurovision Song Contest three times; as a performer in 1980, songwriter and performer in 1987 and songwriter in 1992.

 - The pre-contest favourite was the United Kingdom represented by Michael Ball.
 When the delegation arrived in Malmö they were greeted with the banner which read 'Welcome Untied Kingdom'

 - Sweden was represented by Christer Bjorkman who finished in 22nd place, one of Sweden's worst placings in the Eurovision Song Contest.
 He would later go on to mastermind the spectacular revival of Sweden's national selection, Melodifestivalen.

 - The top three songs were all performed in English which led to some delegations complaining that English speaking countries had an unfair advantage.
 Malta was permitted to sing in English since it is one of the official languages.

 - 1992 marked the last time that Yugoslavia participated in the Eurovision Song Contest.